johncbaker/Amplifi-Qx/README.md

 # Amplifi-Qx

-**The platform that runs an entire signal-booster business - end to end.**
+**The platform that runs an entire signal-booster business — end to end.**

-Amplifi-Qx is a vertically-integrated B2B SaaS platform for Signal Solutions, a mobile-signal booster installation and service company powered by Nextivity CEL-FI.
-It runs the business end to end: CRM, sales proposals, cellular surveys, field-installation workflow, hardware and site monitoring, finance, HR, partner management, customer self-service - and an internal AI-agent layer threaded across all of it.
+Amplifi-Qx is a vertically-integrated B2B SaaS platform for Signal Solutions, a mobile-signal-booster (Nextivity CEL-FI / WAVE) installation and service company.
+It runs the business end to end: CRM, sales proposals, site surveys, field-installation workflow, hardware and site monitoring, finance, HR, partner management, customer self-service — and an internal AI-agent layer threaded across all of it.
 Its users span internal staff, field engineers, installation partners and end customers.

 It isn't one app.
 It's a **21-project, 8-language** estate of cooperating services, web apps, mobile apps, a desktop app and AI services, arranged hub-and-spoke around a single API.